-Table 46.
+Table 45.
 Miscellaneous IMSTM subsystem details (continued)

-Parameter Description Whether the ACB Maintenance utility deletes all PSBs and DBDs from the DOPT ACBLIB data set and makes all their space available for reuse, before building control blocks for the dynamic PSB.
-When APAR PH17975 is applied: This parameter is ignored.
+Parameter Description This parameter is ignored.
 The ACB Maintenance utility deletes all PSBs and DBDs from the DOPT ACBLIB data set and makes all their space available for reuse, before building control blocks for the dynamic PSB.

-All the parameters in Table 46: Miscellaneous IMS subsystem details on page 270 can be specified on the FMN1POPD and FMN1POPI macro statements except for the PADS parameter, which can only be specified on the FMN1POPD macro statement.
-For detailed information on how to code these parameters, see FM/IMS options on page 469.
+All the parameters in Table 45: Miscellaneous IMS subsystem details on page 263 can be specified on the FMN1POPD and FMN1POPI macro statements except for the PADS parameter, which can only be specified on the FMN1POPD macro statement.
+For detailed information on how to code these parameters, see FM/IMS options on page 459.